 Children access phonics teaching from the start of their time at Sleights.
 In our Pre-School, children develop their listening skills and the ability to ‘tune in’ to sounds around them.
 Listening walks and activities focused entirely on developing understanding and knowledge of sounds support their progression into Reception class.

 Across Reception and Key Stage 1, our children follow Letters and Sounds to support the delivery of the phonics curriculum.

 Children at Sleights enjoy being given opportunities to write and develop their own writer’s toolkit of transferable skills.
-Our writing process was newly introduced in January 2018 and enables children to identify a clear, step by step approach to developing and gathering new knowledge and skills.
+Our writing process was introduced in November and provides children with a clear, step by step approach to developing and gathering new knowledge and skills.
 Our approach focuses on understanding genre, audience and purpose and adapting our writing style based on this information.
 We enjoy developing extended pieces of writing over time and celebrating our creations with others.

 The process of writing is developed in the classroom over time as a working wall.
 This wall acts a learning resource that children can access independently.
 In addition, the resource is used to celebrate and showcase good examples for children to work towards and understand.